technotarek/timeliner/README.md

 		$.timeliner({
 			timelineContainer: '#timelineContainer', // value: selector of the main element holding the timeline's content, default to #timelineContainer
 			startState: 'closed', // value: closed | open, default to closed; determines whether the timeline is initially collapsed or fully expanded
-			startOpen: '', // value: selector ID of single timelineEvent, default to empty; determines the minor event that you want to display open by default on page load
+			startOpen: [], // value: array of IDs of single timelineEvents, default to empty; determines the minor event that you want to display open by default on page load
 			baseSpeed: 200, // value: any integer, default to 200; determines the base speed, some animations are a multiple (4x) of the base speed
 			speed: 4, // value: numeric, defalut to 4; a multiplier applied to the base speed that sets the speed at which an event's conents are displayed and hidden
 			fontOpen: '1.2em', // value: any valid CSS font-size value, defaults to 1em; sets the font size of an event after it is opened